binyamin/binyam.in/Digital Garden.md

 Anne-Laure Le Cunff wrote [a comprehensive article](https://nesslabs.com/mind-garden) on this concept.

-If you want to see more digital gardens, you can
+If you want some examples of digital gardens, see this list of [[Landscapers|gardens I like]].